Teän: History

 The coastline of Teän consists of a number of bays and sandy beaches that link to offshore rocks and carns at low tide.
 The western part of the island has low-lying ground linking granite carns; field boundaries from the Romano-British period can be seen at extreme low tides.
 One of the carns, Old Man, has an early structure, a Bronze Age entrance grave, as does Great Hill in the east of the island.
 Roman type brooches have been found in a grave on Old Man.
 Sixteen early Christian graves have been found under the east wall of St Theona's chapel which was built later on top of the graves.
 There was probably an earlier wooden chapel.

 A Parliamentary survey of 1652 reported one man living in a ruined house on the island; in 1684, there was a thatched cottage between East Porth and West Porth that belonged to a Mr Nance, who is reputed to have introduced kelp burning to Scilly.
 Kelp burning provides sodium carbonate for glass making and the practice continued in the islands until 1835.
 Kelp burning only produces 2–3 percent sodium carbonate; during the 19th century more efficient commercial and industrial methods ended the practice locally.
 Rights to areas of kelp were allocated to families; in 1787 Thomas Woodcock, his son and James Ashford (all of St Martin's) were accused of "having trespassed on his (Nance's) preserves".
 After the hearing, the court decided that the cutting of ore-weed and the making of kelp on Teän was the prescriptive right of Nance, and the trespassers were fined 2s 6d each.
 His family continued to live on Teän for several more generations; by 1717 there were ten people living on the island, but in 1752 William Borlase only saw fields of corn and ruined buildings.
 In the 19th century Woodley reported occasional occupation, a few acres of cultivation and sheep grazing; while a 1919 guide book reported just a rabbit warren.
 Cattle were still being grazed in 1945.

 Natural history

 The island was first notified as a Site of Special Scientific Interest in 1971 and re-notified in 1986 under the 1981 Act.
 The SSSI was last assessed on 8 September 2009 and was found to be favourable.
 The assessment found that the vascular plant assemblage was all recorded apart from four-leaved allseed Polycarpon tetraphyllum.
 A key issue was lack of management for orange bird's-foot (Ornithopus pinnatus), which needs short turf and can be addressed with the HLS agreement held by the Isles of Scilly Wildlife Trust.
+All of the land designated as the Teän Site of Special Scientific Interest is owned by the Duchy of Cornwall.